Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Experiments

 \section{Experiments}

 We evaluate our ProNet on various protein tasks, including protein fold and reaction prediction, protein-ligand binding affinity prediction, and protein-protein interaction prediction.
-We also conduct ablation study on the design of our all-atom method.
-The implementation of our methods is based on the PyTorch~\cite{paszke2019pytorch} and Pytorch Geometric~\cite{Fey/Lenssen/2019}, and all models are trained with the Adam optimizer~\cite{kingma2014adam}.
+Detailed descriptions of the datasets are provided in Appendix~\ref{appendix:data}.
+We also conduct ablation study on the design of our all-atom method in Sec.~\ref{experiment:ablation}, showing the efficiency and effectiveness of our method.
 Detailed experimental setup and optimal hyperparameters are provided in Appendix~\ref{appendix:experiment_setup}.
-Code is in the DIG library~\cite{liu2021dig} and available at~\url{https://github.com/divelab/DIG}.
+Additional experimental results are provided in Appendix~\ref{appendix:experiment_result}.
+The code is integrated in the 3Dgraph part of DIG library~\citep{liu2021dig} and available at~\url{https://github.com/divelab/DIG}.